Mert-Erol/ai_app/README.md

 # ai_app
-Example project from scracth with AI functionalities
+Example project from scratch with AI functionalities